 LYNN PAINTER-STAINERS PRIZE

-Over 2,000 entries were received for the 2017 Prize, from which 106 were selected for the exhibition held at the Mall Galleries, London SW1.
+A record 2,194 entries were received for the 2018 Prize, from which 92 have been selected for the exhibition to be held at the Mall Galleries, London SW1 on 5-17 March.

 The winner of the Lynn Painter-Stainers Prize receives £15,000 plus an engraved gold medal designed by the sculptor, Frances Segelman.
-There has been a review of the prizes for 2017 and in addition to the main Prize, the following prizes were awarded:
+In addition to the main Prize, the following prizes are awarded:

 Second Prize Winner - £4,000